rqguan/MaNGA-AGN/README.md

   Proposed Prosedure:

-    1. Transform the galaxy image into polar coordinate.
+    1. Transform the galaxy image from polar coordinate to Cartesian coordinate.

-    2. Stack the galaxy into one histogram.

-    3. Eliminate any data outlier and smoothening the curve.

         a.
-After that I tried to use earth-moving distance to directly compare the curves but failed.
+Set galaxy center as the polar origin.

+    2. Integrate OIII EW flux along R directoin, which is Y direction on the Cartesian coordinat, into an array.

+        a.
+The array show as a curve, showing the integrated EW flux along R diredction.
         b.
+3-sigma outliers need to be eliminated before the intergration because some values are too absurd.

+    3. Smoothening the curve.

+        a.
+Use Gaussian Smoothening, set the smoothness to 10, meaning x = average of 10 near neighbors.
+            i.
+5 each on left and right.
+        b.
+After this step, I tried to use earth-moving distance to directly compare the curves but failed.
+            i.
+Meant to compare between curves, taking the mean of the 17 samples then compare to each in the dataset.
+        c.
 It turned out that moving a similar but out-of-phase curve is the same a moving a really noisy curve

     4. Fourier Transform the curve and find the strongest frequency.